LiangjunFeng/Machine-Learning/README.md

 # Machine-Learning

-It's a package of machine learning algorithm,
+It's a package of some basic machine learning algorithms,

 I will make it step by step,